jneuendorf/iphoto-export/README.md

 * a destination path to copy photos to.
 E.g. "~/Pictures/"

-The script will copy the photos using the directory hierarchy of the iPhoto Library but within your selected pictures folder.
+The script will copy the photos using the directory hierarchy of the iPhoto Library but within your selected pictures' folder.
 Note: the script will try to use a hard link rather than a copy if possible.
-They means that the two paths will actually point at the same file.
+This means that the two paths will actually point at the same file.
 This saves disk space but if you subsequently modify the file under iPhoto Library, it will affect the Shotwell copy too.